pythonexcels/pythonexcels.github.io/_posts/2009-12-03-Extending-Pivot-Table-Data.md

 new data fields to the source table so that the data is ready for viewing whenever the pivot table is opened.

-The script developed last time automated the data cleanup and pivot table generation tasks.
+The script developed in the [last post]({% post_url 2009-11-23-Automating-Pivot-Tables-with-Python %}) automated the data cleanup and pivot table generation tasks.
 Doing some further analysis based on the output spreadsheet, I created a chart of the Top 10 Customers for ABCD Catering:

 ![Top 10 Customers Chart](/assets/images/20091203_top10chart.png)

-Note that some of the company names are 15 characters or longer in length and occupy much of the chart space.
-It would be nice to have a shorter “nickname” for each company that could be used in the charts.
+Note that some of the company names are 15 characters or longer and occupy much of the chart space.
+It would be nice to have a shorter logo name for each company that could be used in the charts.
 One solution is to cut and paste the pivot table data, then modify the Company Name information by hand.
 Unfortunately, this would be very tedious.
-Another approach is to automate the process in the script and create a new column derived from a comprehensive reference table of company names and nicknames.
+Another approach is to automate the process in the script and create a new column derived from a comprehensive reference table of full company names and shorter logo names.
 The downside is that maintaining the list could be an issue as the business grows and the list of customers grows longer.
-A third method is to create an algorithm that uses the first word in the company name wherever possible, and uses a defined nickname for other special cases.
+A third method is to create an algorithm that uses the first word in the company name wherever possible and uses a defined nickname for other special cases.
 “Sun Microsystems” becomes “Sun” and “Cisco Systems” becomes “Cisco”, while other company names such as “Hewlett-Packard” could be listed in a lookup with a nickname such as “HP”.
 The snippet below shows how this is done.

 ```
-logolookup = {'Applied Materials':'AMAT', 'Electronic Arts':'EA',
+logolookup = {'Applied Materials' : 'AMAT',
-              'Hewlett-Packard':'HP', 'KLA-Tencor':'KLA'}
+              'Electronic Arts'   : 'EA',
+              'Hewlett-Packard'   : 'HP',
+              'KLA-Tencor'        : 'KLA'}
 if ("Company Name" in newdata[0]):
     cindx = newdata[0].index("Company Name")
     newdata[0][cindx+1:cindx+1] = ["Logo Name"]